deuill/slidge-whatsapp/README.md

 ```

 Use the `:latest-amd64` tag for the latest release, `:vX.X.X-amd64` for release X.X.X, and `:main-amd64`
-for the bleeding edge.
-You can substitute change `-amd64` to `-arm64` if necessary.
+for the bleeding edge.`-arm64` images are also available.

 ### Python package